realdecoy/rdvue/docs/Features.md

 Reading through this section will get you comfortable with the CLI.

-An indepth look at the command used in this section, along with all available commands, can be found in the [CLI Commands section](clicommands.md).
+An in depth look at the command used in this section, along with all available commands, can be found in [CLI Commands](CLI-Commands.md#cli-commands-1).

 RDvue provides an elegant way for generating features.